-The Palm Beach County Food Bank operates four programs to provide critical access to food for thousands of hungry Palm Beach County residents.
-Through partnership with over 100 hunger relief agencies throughout the County, the food we distribute reaches nearly 100,000 individuals in need.
+The Palm Beach County Food Bank (PBCFB) operates four programs to provide critical access to food for thousands of hungry Palm Beach County residents.
+Through our network of close to 200 partner agencies throughout the county, the food we distribute reaches nearly 100,000 individuals in need every month.

-Palm Beach County Food Bank refrigerated trucks pick up and receive donations of food from local farmers, distributors, and retailers.
-Up to 50% of the product we receive is from the local agricultural community.
-The food is brought to our 17,000-square-foot refrigerated warehouse and sorted by groups of dedicated volunteers.
-Food is then allocated for distribution at no cost to our partner agencies that directly feed the hungry from their community-based facilities.
+PBCFB collects, recovers, and distributes food to food pantries, soup kitchens, and residential facilities in Palm Beach County.
+PBCFB's refrigerated trucks pick up and receive donations of food from local farmers, distributors, and retailers.
+The food is brough to our 17,000 square foot refrigerated warehouse and sorted by groups of dedicated volunteers.
+Food is then distributed at no cost to our nearly 130 partner agencies that directly feed our neighbors in need.

 Food4OurKids is a year-round weekend feeding program designed to help fill nutritional gaps that children face on weekends throughout the year.
 Palm Beach County is the 11th largest school district in the United States, and more than 60% of our school-aged children qualify for free or reduced price lunch.
 For some of these children, the breakfast and lunch they receive at school may be the only meals they are eating each day.
 Weekends are especially hard without access to the school breakfast and lunch.
 In our 2018 fiscal year, PBCFB served over 3,000 children at 45 sites between the school year and summer.